caiks/WBOT02/README.md

 2.600|34,069|1.956|33,130|939|2.83%
 2.656|34,557|1.977|33,491|1066|3.18%

-Qualitatively *model* 45 is not so intereested in dark areas as *model* 41.
+Qualitatively, *model* 45 is not so interested in dark areas as *model* 41.
 It does seem to hang around bodies and clothes -

 ![actor002_model045_Film_Noir_003](images/actor002_model045_Film_Noir_003.png)